ehrpg/qstar/vessels.md

 ### Attack

-Any vessel is outfitted with electronics for aim assistance, manoeuvering and so forth.
+Any vessel is outfitted with electronics for aim assistance, manoeuvring and so forth.
 Bigger and better vessels have better and more sophisticated electronics than smaller and cheaper vessels.
 The attack value is a bonus the pilot of a small vessel or officer of a bigger vessel gains when attacking.

-### Defense
+### Defence

 Ships also have an armour rating.
 Armour reduces the incoming damage (both normal and critical) by the listed damage reduction amount.
 Any damage above the